BOSS294/Geocoding-Web-Application/README.md

 This Geocoding Script is a powerful tool that allows you to convert addresses into geographic coordinates and vice versa.
 It utilizes the DistanceMatrix.ai API for accurate and efficient geocoding services.
 Whether you're building a location-based application or need geocoding for data analysis, this script has got you covered!
 Developed with modern features and user-friendly functionalities, it is an ideal choice for developers and data enthusiasts.

-Sure, here's a detailed explanation of each feature based on the provided geocoding script:

 ## Features